davidmcclure/hilt-2016/course/3-python.md

 ## Toponym extraction

 Now, we're ready to sketch in the logic for the entity extraction and geocoding.
-We'll walk through this together, but, for refrence, here's the complete code:
+We'll walk through this together, but here's the complete code for reference:

 https://github.com/davidmcclure/hilt-2016/blob/master/geotext/bin/geotext